scardetto/physique/README.md

     # For security it's a good idea to pass this in as an environment variable.
     octo.api_key = ENV['OCTOPUS_API_KEY']

-    # You can specify multiple apps for each project to deploy
+    # You can specify multiple apps to deploy

     # A hypothetical web application
     octo.deploy_app do |app|